HUMANITIES 304

 The Project:

 Traditional papers are fine, but so are PowerPoint presentations or web pages, or films, or other scholarly products of your work.
 You are encouraged to research and include secondary sources, but original insight and analysis should still dominate the entire discussion.
-Your revised submitted project must be a minimum of four full, typed, double-spaced pages -- or the electronic equivalent -- containing a heading, an intriguing (not underlined) title, an original unified thesis, vigorous analytical work, no extra spaces between paragraphs, all in a clean, effective, illuminating, properly documented presentation (correctly punctuated in-text parenthetical citations of author and page, and a correctly formatted MLA-style Works Cited list).
+Your revised submitted project must be a minimum of five full, typed, double-spaced pages -- or the electronic equivalent -- containing a heading, an intriguing (not underlined) title, an original unified thesis, vigorous analytical work, no extra spaces between paragraphs, all in a clean, effective, illuminating, properly documented presentation (correctly punctuated in-text parenthetical citations of author and page, and a correctly formatted MLA-style Works Cited list).
 We'll talk a bit about arts and humanities research in class soon.
 You will include a Works Cited list even if the only work on the list is the primary source you're working with.
 Meeting these requirements, on time, assures you of at least a C grade (see grading explanations).
 Specific quotation from the literature, or descriptive detail from another type of primary source, should help demonstrate the validity of your argument.
 Your analytical discussion should be persuading readers or viewers of the significance of adopting your unique perspective on the material; it should not be a report of pointless factoids!
 MLA documentation is required for humanities writing and should be carried out correctly; so stop making me cross out commas, p's, pg's, pgs's, and all other manner of clutter between author and page in parenthetical citations!
 Also quit it already with the bastardized Works Cited lists (MLA cross-bred with numbered references, APA corruptions, etc.).
 Refer to the accompanying MLA-style sheet, or my web page, or a handbook (MLA, Hacker's A Writer's Reference, etc.) for correct documentation, or ask me ahead of time.
 Proofread well so that minor surface matters do not distract readers from your ideas.
 The grade for any manuscript lacking a Works Cited list or containing a renegade, variant, or insane documentation system will strike you as intensely disappointing.

 You may work alone or with someone else creating a useful resource for current and future students of 20th-Century Humanities.
 Realize that this is a scholarly project, not an advertisement or fan page.
 Pick an appropriately manageable scope for the project and include all the key ingredients that you would provide for a paper: research, analysis, commentary, and whatever else would make this creation impressive and valuable.
 And then package this in ways appropriate for a web site (research gets registered in a Works Cited that may include hyperlinks, for example) and for an audience consisting of future students of this class.
 Do not just create a recycling dumpsite, that is, don't replicate what's already available.
 Instead, be sure to offer the one thing most lacking on the web: critical analysis -- not a full paper's worth, since that just invites plagiarism, but some sophisticated components of commentary.
 If you create a media project, give me a hard-copy of at least the textual portions (and perhaps the URL): I need to be writing somewhat intricate comments on the pages to return to you.